-First Matter Press releases featured artwork by a single artist for each of their annual release capsules.
-Learn about our featured artists below.
-If you are an artist and would like to submit your work for consideration, please email email@example.com.
+First Matter Press collaborates with a single artist for each of their annual releases.
+Learn more about our featured artists below.
+If you are an artist and would like to submit your work for consideration, please email us at firstmatterpress(at)gmail(dot)com

 Cover artwork for you are an ambiguous pronoun